MRDGH2821/Discord-Time-Tag-Bot/README.md

 1. Clone this repo.
 2. Create a copy of the file `.env.sample` and rename it to `.env`.
-3. Put relevant data in the `.env` file -
+3. Put relevant data in the `.env.prod` file -

 ```env
 DISCORD_CLIENT_ID = insert client ID